thalesdamileto/Miletto_Python/README.md

 milettoautowpp = Library for Whatsapp automations (Initially its working only with Whatsapp Desktop, Whatsapp version is in development, accepting improvements), like open groups, send messageges and attachments.

-runing_software = Exemplo de automação de abertura e login no spotify e seleção de uma determinada playlist.
+runing_software = Example of automation.
+Open and login into spotify and play a previously selected playlist.